EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * protected = bstr .cbor ID_CRED_U

-   * payload = bstr .cbor CRED_U
+   * payload = CRED_U

    * external_aad = TH_3

    * ID_CRED_U - identifier to facilitate retrieval of CRED_U, see {{asym-overview}}

-   * CRED_U - bstr credential containing the public authentication key of Party U, see {{asym-overview}}.
+   * CRED_U - bstr credential containing the credential of Party U, e.g. its public authentication key or X.509 certificate see {{asym-overview}}.
 The public key must be a signature key.
+Note that if objects that are not bstr are used, such as COSE_Key for public authentication keys, these objects must be wrapped in a CBOR bstr.

    COSE constructs the input to the Signature Algorithm as follows: